1920s Florida land boom: Background and history

 By January 1925, investors were beginning to read negative press about Florida investments.
 Forbes magazine warned that Florida land prices were based solely upon the expectation of finding a customer, not upon any real land value.
 The Bureau of Internal Revenue began to scrutinize the Florida real estate boom as a giant sham operation.
-Speculators intent on flipping properties at huge profits began to have a difficult time finding new buyers.
+Speculators intent on flipping properties for huge profits began to have difficulty finding new buyers.
 To make matters worse, in October 1925, the "Big Three" railroad companies operating in Florida—the Seaboard Air Line Railway, the Florida East Coast Railway, and the Atlantic Coast Line Railroad—called an embargo due to the rail traffic gridlock of building materials, permitting only foodstuffs, fuel, perishables, and essential commodities to enter or move within the state.
 Also in 1925, Florida began to pass laws further regulating real estate; with salesmen being required to have licenses and offices which as a result led to a boom in demand for office space.

-Then, on January 10, 1926, the Prinz Valdemar, a 241-foot, steel-hulled schooner, sank in the mouth of the turning basin of Miami harbor and blocked access to the harbor.
+On January 10, 1926, the Prinz Valdemar, a 241-foot, steel-hulled schooner, sank in the mouth of the turning basin of Miami harbor and blocked access to the harbor.
 It had been on its way to becoming a floating hotel.

-Because the railroads were still embargoing non-essential shipments, it now became completely impossible to bring building supplies into the Miami area, and the city's image as a tropical paradise began to crumble.
+Because the railroads were still embargoing non-essential shipments, it became completely impossible to bring building supplies into the Miami area, and the city's image as a tropical paradise began to crumble.
 In his book Miami Millions, Kenneth Ballinger wrote that the Prinz Valdemar capsize incident saved many people from huge possible losses by revealing cracks in the Miami façade.
 "In the enforced lull which accompanied the efforts to unstopper the Miami Harbor," he wrote, "many a shipper in the North and many a builder in the South got a better grasp of what was actually taking place here."
 New buyers failed to arrive, and the property price escalation that fueled the land boom stopped.
 The days of Miami properties being bought and sold at auction as many as ten times in one day were over.